Chunyu Tiying: Biography

 After hearing that a young girl had written a letter of grievance to him, the emperor was eager to read what the letter was about.
 In her letter, she wrote:

 "Once a man is executed, he cannot come back to life.
 Once a man is mutilated, even if he is proved to be innocent later, he would be disabled for life, and there is no way to reverse the suffering he experiences.
 Even if he wishes to start anew, he will be unable to do so.
 I have heard stories of how a son can redeem a father's guilt.
 As a daughter, I am willing to redeem my father's sin by being your slave for the rest of my life.
 I beg you to spare him from this punishment, and thus he will have an opportunity to make a fresh start."

 Emperor Wen was deeply moved by Tiying's letter.
 Not only was it well-written, but it also pointed out the cruelty and injustice of the Five Punishments and how it did not give the convicted a chance to defend themselves.
 The letter also impressed many officials in the court.
 Many praised the way in which she endured hardships along with her father and was willing to become a slave in exchange for her father's life.
-After reading the letter, Emperor Wen pardoned Tiying's father, declined her offer to become a slave, and also abolished the Five Punishments.
+After reading the letter, Emperor Wen pardoned Tiying's father, declined her offer to become a slave, and also abolished the 5 corporal punishments and replaced them with incarceration and labor of limited duration.
 Soon, the story of Tiying's bravery was spread around the country and many wished to have a daughter like her.